itsmeludo/PhylOligo/README.md

 pip3 install kmedoids
 ```

-in R, as root or user
+* In R, as root or user
 ```R
 install.packages(c("ape","getopt","gplots"))
 ```

-* clone the repo
+* Clone the repo
 ```Bash
 git clone https://github.com/itsmeludo/PhylOligo.git
 ```
 or download it from https://github.com/itsmeludo/PhylOligo

 * Link the programs into a directory listed in your $PATH
 ```Bash
 cd PhylOligo
 export PATH="$PATH:`pwd`"